-Iran and the New Land Corridor - Yesterday's Prophecy, Today's News
+Iran and the new land corridor - Yesterday's Prophecy, Today's News

 Emil Avdaliani teaches history and international relations at Tbilisi State University and Ilia State University.
 He has worked for various international consulting companies and currently publishes articles focused on military and political developments across the former Soviet space.

-BESA Center Perspectives Papers are published through the generosity of the Greg Rosshandler Family
+A BESA Center Perspectives Paper, published through the generosity of the Greg Rosshandler Family